roopen/Local-AI-Agent/readme.md

-# Local AI Agent - News Service
+# Local AI Agent - An Intelligent News Curator

-This project provides a .NET 9-based service for fetching and summarizing the latest news from Finnish YLE and other sources using RSS feeds.
+This project provides a .NET 9-based AI agent service for fetching and summarizing the latest news based on user preferences.
 It leverages modern C# features and integrates with Microsoft Semantic Kernel for AI-powered operations.

 ## Features

-- Fetches current news summaries from YLE and additional RSS news sources
+- Fetches current news summaries from YLE and Fox News RSS feeds
-- Uses `IHttpClientFactory` for efficient HTTP requests
-- Parses RSS feeds with `SyndicationFeed`
 - Designed for integration with AI agents and Semantic Kernel
 - Modern C# 13.0 syntax and .NET 9 support